Updated 10 July 2025

 A revised approach to implementing Version 3

-2. A wider review including the MSC Fisheries Standard Toolbox, focused on the Evidence Requirements Framework and Risk-Based Framework.
+- Fisheries Program Revisions: This includes a review of the MSC Fisheries Standard Toolbox, focused on the Evidence Requirements Framework and Risk-Based Framework, and additional, targeted revisions to the Standard and other key program documents.

 What amendments have been made to Version 3?